Swirrl/csvw-issues/csvw-vision.md

-# Aligning Linked Data and the CSVW annotated table
+# An aligned vision for CSVW and Linked Data

 NOTE you may want to read: ["What is the annotated table model?"](./issues/003-what-is-the-annotated-table-model.md) first.